 It’s Time to Engage

-At other presentations on the topic, planned giving council meetings, for example, where the attendees voluntarily show up, they seem inclined to sit at the back of the room, dutifully taking notes but ensuring themselves minimal risk of actually engaging in what might be a conversation or debate.
+At other presentations on the topic, planned giving council meetings, for example, where the attendees voluntarily show up, they seem inclined to sit at the back of the room.
+They dutifully take notes, but ensure themselves minimal risk of actually engaging in what might be a conversation or debate.

-Let’s face it: except for the serious thought that went into writing the ethics codes at the National Committee on Planned Giving and the Association of Fundraising Professionals, the idea of ethics, as an active, engaging, and permeating part of what we do, falls well short of where it needs to be in our daily routine.
+Let’s face it: except for the serious thought that went into writing the ethics codes at the National Committee on Planned Giving and the Association of Fundraising Professionals, the idea of ethics, as an active, engaging, and permeating part of what we do as fundraisers, falls well short of where it needs to be in our daily routine.

-It’s as if our very signature under a statement indicating that we will abide by an ethics policy fulfills our obligation.
+It’s as if most fundraisers think simply placing their signature under a statement indicating that they will abide by an ethics policy fulfills their obligation.
 But by simply signing on, we don’t engage.
 By not staying vested in the principles embodied in the policy, we don’t endorse.

 Instead, we act as robots, intellectually apart from the real meat of ethics.
 And ethics in a vacuum aren’t really ethics at all.

-Your nonprofit needs a code of policies and procedures in place, and every gift needs to be subject to those policies and procedures.
+Your nonprofit needs a code of policies and procedures in place.
+Furthermore, every single gift needs to be subject to those policies and procedures.
 And your board needs to be able to follow those procedures and interpret those policies whenever ethical dilemmas arise, because it’s a question of “when,” not “if.”

-There’s no shortcut to planned giving ethics.
+Here’s the bottom line: There’s absolutely no shortcut to planned giving ethics.
 You need to stay the course and follow the high road.
+And you need to follow your organization’s policies and procedures.